 (Photo by Elvert Barnes with Creative Commons license)

-“There are four buckets: buses, paratransit vehicles, third-party cutaway buses and taxicabs,” said Vanterpool.
-“Let’s say you live in Georgetown and the nearest bust stop to you is about half a mile away, but to get to it you would have to cross a very busy roadway, making it less accessible.
-If you participated in the pilot you would open the app and the app would show that if you want to, say, go to the Perdue plant from home, there is a vehicle that is making a drop off at your neighbor’s house about three houses away.
+“Let’s say you live in Georgetown and the nearest bust stop to you is about half a mile away, but to get to it you would have to cross a very busy roadway, making it less accessible,” she said.
+“You would open the app and the app would show that if you want to, say, go to the Perdue plant from home, there is a vehicle that is making a drop off at your neighbor’s house about three houses away.
 The vehicle will meet you there and bring you to the nearest bus that is leaving closest to your time to get you to the Perdue plant.”

 Sign-up for daily news updates from Technical.ly Delaware